Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 <hr class="hr-solid">

-Before or after making an attack with this weapon, you can move up to 5 feet without provoking **:rsc-r: Opportunity Attack**{ .rsc }.
+Before or after making an attack with this weapon, you can move up to 5 feet without provoking **:rsc-r: Opportunity Attack**{.rsc}.
 You can't move in his way if your **:rsc-spd: Speed** is 0.

 ---